 Following are five tips that can be used to effectively implement controls that can assist organizations to create a consistently configured environment that is secure against known vulnerabilities.

-1) Implement a threat monitoring process that will allow your security team to constantly gather information about the newest or emerging threats that may affect your organization
+1) Implement a threat intelligence and monitoring process that will allow your security team to constantly gather information about the newest or emerging threats that may affect your organization

 It is imperative that your security team stay current on these threats.
 They do this by reviewing vender notifications of threats, patches and system updates as well as getting information from US CERT, which is always kept up to date with the latest information.
 Any threats the team uncover need to be addressed by vulnerability remediation management.